Gavin-Persad/workshop_js-101-repetition/js-101-console.md

 # JS 101

-## In the console...
+## JS in the console

 <details>
 <summary>Click me if you need a reminder of where the console is.</summary>
- To access the console, right click anywhere on the browser page and click `inspect`, or you can use the `ctrl-shift-i` keyboard shortcut on Windows or `command-option-i` on Mac.
+ To access the console, right click anywhere on the browser page and click inspect, or you can use the ctrl-shift-i keyboard shortcut on Windows or command-option-i on Mac.
 Then go to the tab labelled Console.
 </details>

 ### Task 1: